Non-Unitarity at DUNE and T2HK with Charged and Neutral Current Measurements: Results

 \item The effect of $\alpha_{33}$ is very small on both the appearance and disappearance channel.

 \item Out of the three non diagonal parameters, $\alpha_{21}$ affects the appearance probability significantly.
-The effect enhances in presence of the phase.
-Non of these parameters has any noticeable effect on disappearance probability. \end{itemize} In Fig.\ref{fig3}, we show the variation of $P_{ee}$ as well as NC measurements with energy as a function of NU parameters. $P_{ee}$ oscillation probability plays an important role in the background.
-With the normalization \footnote{For $P_{ee}$ channel the normalization factor is $\alpha^{4}_{11}$.}, although the effect of $\alpha_{11}$ on $P_{ee}$ is negligible, yet the probability changes drastically for the same value of $\alpha_{11}$ if the normalization is switched off.
-Effect of $\alpha_{31}$ is small compared to $\alpha_{11}$ but it shows CP dependency.
-From the right panel of Fig.\ref{fig3}, we observe that in presence of $\alpha_{22}$ and $\alpha_{33}$, $P_{NC}$ oscillation probability decreases significantly from unity.
-But with normalization factor ( as $\alpha^{4}_{22}$ is in the denominator ) the NC probability becomes greater than unity.
-Therefore, when we consider both the parameters $\alpha_{22}$ (with norm) and $\alpha_{33}$ simultaneously there is a cancellation between $\alpha_{22}$ and $\alpha_{33}$ as shown by the pink line in the right panel of Fig.\ref{fig3}.
+The effect is enhanced in presence of the phase.
+None of these parameters has any noticeable effect on disappearance probability. \end{itemize} In Fig. \ref{fig3}, we show the variation of $P_{ee}$ as well as the NC measurements with energy as a function of NU parameters.
+The $P_{ee}$ oscillation probability plays an important role in the background events.
+With the normalization,\footnote{For $P_{ee}$ channel the normalization factor is $\alpha^{4}_{11}$.} although the effect of $\alpha_{11}$ on $P_{ee}$ is negligible, yet the probability changes drastically for the same value of $\alpha_{11}$ if the normalization is switched off.
+The effect of normalization on $P_{ee}$ channel plays an important role to constrain the $\alpha_{11}$ parameter as discussed in \ref{chisq-analysis} and Appendix \ref{margi-sec}.
+The effect of $\alpha_{31}$ is small compared to $\alpha_{11}$ but it shows a mild CP dependence.
+From the right panel of Fig. \ref{fig3}, we observe that in the presence of $\alpha_{22}$ and $\alpha_{33}$, the $P_{NC} \,\,(=P_{\mu e} + P_{\mu \mu} +P_{\mu \tau})$ oscillation probability decreases significantly from unity.
+But with normalization factor (as $\alpha^{4}_{22}$ is in the denominator) the NC probability becomes greater than unity.
+Therefore, when we consider both the parameters $\alpha_{22}$ (with norm) and $\alpha_{33}$ simultaneously there is a cancellation between $\alpha_{22}$ and $\alpha_{33}$ as shown by the pink line in the right panel of Fig. \ref{fig3}.